eugen0329/vim-esearch/README.md

 ### Features overview

+- In-place modifying and writing changes into files.
-- Update search results on the fly while you're typing.
+- Updating search output on the fly while you're typing.
+- Searching and viewing files from git history.
 - Performance:
   - Async neovim/vim8 jobs api are used.
   - Fast lua-based rendering.
   - Viewport position-based highlights (neovim only).
   - Adaptive disabling of certain highlights on a large number of lines.
-- In-place modifying and saving changes into files.
 - Filetype-dependent syntax highlights for better navigation.
 - Input prompt interface instead of using the commandline:
   - Search patterns can be pasted as is (try [url pattern](https://gist.github.com/gruber/8891611) with regex mode enabled by pressing `<c-r><c-r>` within the prompt).